fenxu/azure-powershell-docs-prod/azure/AzureInformationProtection/vlatest/Protect-RMSFile.md

 - All files in the specified folder are protected in the current location, replacing the original files that were unprotected.
 - All files in the specified folder remains unprotected and a protected version of each file is created in another location.

-Tip: For step-by-step instructions to use this cmdlet to protect files on a Windows Server file share, using File Resource Manager and File Classification Infrastructure, see "RMS Protection with Windows Server File Classification Infrastructure (FCI)" (https://docs.microsoft.com/information-protection/rms-client/configure-fci) on the Microsoft documentation site.
+Tip: For step-by-step instructions to use this cmdlet to protect files on a Windows Server file share, using File Resource Manager and File Classification Infrastructure, see [RMS Protection with Windows Server File Classification Infrastructure (FCI)](https://docs.microsoft.com/information-protection/rms-client/configure-fci) on the Microsoft documentation site.

 ## EXAMPLES